Validity of Sub-Classification Within Reserved Categories

 On 20 August 2014, the three-judge bench hearing the appeal referred the matter to a five-judge Constitution Bench to assess the correctness of E.V.
 Chinnaiah.

 On 15 July 2020, a five-judge bench led by Justice Arun Mishra and comprising Justices Indira Banerjee, Vineet Saran, M.R.
 Shah, and Aniruddha Bose began hearing the matter.
 The appellants (Punjab government) pointed out that preferential treatment was a facet of the right to equality.
 Sub-classification, as introduced by the Punjab government, was permitted by Article 16(4) and furthered the cause of adequate representation.
-Moreover, the SC’s 2018 decision in Jarnail Singh v Lacchmi Narain Gupta permitted sub-classification within the SC category by recognising the ‘creamy lawyer’ concept.
+Moreover, the SC’s 2018 decision in Jarnail Singh v Lacchmi Narain Gupta permitted sub-classification within the SC category by recognising the ‘creamy layer’ concept.

 The five-judge Bench noted that sub-classification was permitted for Socially and Educationally Backward Classes (SEBCs) under Article 342A (introduced in 2018), which empowers the President to prepare a list of SEBCs.
 It stated that the constitutional provisions for recognising Scheduled Castes (Article 341), Scheduled Tribes (Article 342), and SEBCs (Article 342A) were ‘pari materia’ (meaning ‘on the same matter’) and must therefore be interpreted similarly.
 Since sub-classification was permitted within the SEBC category (per Indra Sawhney), it cannot be disallowed for the Scheduled Caste and Scheduled Tribes categories.